OugiFormula/pokehunt/README.md

 # Pokemon Shiny Hunt Tool

-Sup gamers, I made this tool for streamers to showcase on stream their shiny hunt statistics.
+Sup gamers, I made this tool using electron js for streamers to showcase on stream their shiny hunt statistics.

 with this app you can basically show image of the hunt, counter of resets/encounters. timer, your odds of getting the shiny. this app is my first time making electron app and probably my biggest project yet, I never really went that far with html,css and js so I'm sorry if the app is not really optimized